 One technique to make your barbecue grill non-stick is to spray it with a non-stick spray or oil the grill in advance.
 However, do you know that you could also use a potato?

-So, you forgot to buy some non-stick spray at the store, not a problem.
-If you want to prevent food from sticking to your grill, you just need a potato and a fork.
-Here's how it's done:
+So, you neglected to purchase a non-stick spray, not a problem. all you need is a potato and a fork.
+Here's the way it's done:

-- Fire up the grill to your desired temperature.
+- Fire up the grill to your sought after temperature.

-- Put the potato on a fork or skewer, leaving the inside of the potato exposed.
+- Place the potato on a fork or skewer, leaving the inside of the potato exposed.

-- Now just rub the exposed center of the potato on the grill grates. making sure to hit the entire cooking surface.
+- Now simply rub the exposed center of the potato on the barbecue grates.
+Making certain to cover the entire cooking surface.

-If you don't have a potato on hand, you can also use a onion or lemon.
-Keep in mind that using an onion or lemon will help to flavor the meat, in some cases this is good, but it could also add unwanted flavor to the meal.
+Don't have a potato at your disposal, you could also use onion or lemon.
+Keep in mind that utilizing onions or lemons is going to help to flavor the meat, in some cases this is great, but it might also incorporate undesirable flavors to the meal.

 - BBQ 101: Grilling Blue Crabs

 - BBQ 101: Barbecue Chicken Tips and Trick